-c.
-Disciplinary Demotion
+4. Disciplinary Demotion

 An employee may be demoted to a vacant position of a lower classification for disciplinary reasons if the employee is qualified to perform the work of the lower position.
 This shall entail a reduction in salary as outlined in section 3.2.
+The Department Director shall prepare the disciplinary demotion paperwork.
+It shall be presented to the employee in a private meeting.